ENV-462 / 3 credits

 Summary

-The course introduces the concept of green and blue infrastructure in the context of global warming.
-It presents practical methods for planning, developing, and maintaining an efficient network of green and blue infrastructure in urban areas.
+The course introduces the concept of green and blue urban infrastructure in the context of global warming.
+It presents knowledge, concepts, and methods for planning, developing, and maintaining an effective network of green and blue infrastructure in urban areas.

 Content

-With over 60% of the world's population living in cities by 2030, global warming represents a significant challenge for urban development.
-By positively impacting the urban environment, "green" (plant-based) and "blue" (water-based) infrastructures help cities adapt and remain resilient in the face of climate change.
+With over 60% of the world's population expected to live in cities by 2030, global warming poses a significant challenge to urban development.
+However, by positively impacting the urban environment, "green" (plant-based) and "blue" (water-based) infrastructures can help cities adapt and remain resilient in the face of climate change.

-Green and blue infrastructure improves city living conditions by reducing heat islands, controlling runoff water, filtering air, depolluting water, protecting soil, and enhancing biodiversity.
-It also provides services essential to urban population's physical and mental well-being.
-Finally, its cost-benefit ratio is, in many cases, advantageous compared with conventional grey infrastructure.
+Green and blue infrastructure enhances city living conditions by reducing heat islands, controlling runoff water, filtering the air, depolluting water, protecting soil, and promoting biodiversity.
+They also provide essential services that support the physical and mental well-being of the urban population.
+In many cases, its cost-benefit ratio is more advantageous than that of conventional grey infrastructure.

-It enables students to familiarise with the following issues:
+The course enables students to familiarise themselves with the following issues:

 The course places great emphasis on practical experience and case studies.
 It identifies key concepts and best practices for the urban development of green and blue infrastructures.
-It features contributions from recognised national and international experts.
+It features contributions from recognised experts and practitioners.

 Keywords